ahzam1/warfriend/README.md

 * Alerts (rewards available and time remaining)
 * Baro Ki'Teer (Time and Location)

-Settings button will allow you to move the window around by entering new x and y coordinates respective to the top left of your screen.
+Drag the window around by clicking and holding the rightside grey bar (where the buttons are).
+Toggling the Lock will allow you to turn dragging on and off if you want it to hold its position.

 Todo: (priority ordered)
 * Add invasions (in an informative way)